oasis-tcs/openc2-impl-https/open-impl-https.md

     * Highly available, with infrequent network outages
     * Of sufficient bandwidth that no appreciable message delays or dropped packets are experienced
 * In-band negotiation of a connection initiated by either Producer or Consumer is possible without requiring an out-of-band signaling network.
-* The overhead of HTTPS is acceptable (e.g., multiple OpenC2 Command / Response exchanges can be passed through a single HTTPS connection).
+* The overhead of HTTP is acceptable (e.g., multiple OpenC2 Command / Response exchanges can be passed through a single HTTP connection).
+* The overhead of establishing TLS sessions is acceptable

 An additional application for this transfer specification is interoperability test environments.